 Enticing a recipient to open your email is a key element to make your email campaign success.
 And it is always difficult to get people to open an email with the bad and improper subject line.
 Creepy subject lines wreck the chances of your success and end up with a reduced email open rate.
 That’s why you should write alluring and appealing email subject lines to enjoy an improved open rate.
 Try the best subject line writing practice and perform A/B testing to find out the best performing subject lines for your emails.
 Your subject lines should be under 60 characters to let your subscribers clearly know that what it is all about.

 Creating Unprofessional Email Messages

 Sending unprofessional copy in your emails is one of the common reasons behind losing email subscribers.
 When someone opens your email and find nothing valuable in it, he or she is more likely to unsubscribe.
 That is the reason, you should plan it out by creating an outline first.
 Write a professional email body with an enticing and convincing corporate message to keep them engaged with your business. proofread your emails before hitting the ‘Send’ button to make sure your emails are spotless.

 Not Segmenting Subscribers

 If you have successfully built a larger email list, then it is time to segment your subscribers to send them personalized emails according to their interests and needs.
 Sending all your subscribers the same content is one of the common email marketing mistakes you should avoid at any cost.
-Segmentation allows you to send each of your subscribers with a personalized email message that he/she will love to read and react accordingly.
+Behavioral segmentation allows you to send each of your subscribers a personalized email message that he/she will love to read and react accordingly.
 As everyone has different needs and preferences, sending them personalized emails will build trust and credibility too.

 Not Adding a Call-to-Action